 What is our skin barrier?

 The skin barrier also plays an important role in regulating temperature, blood flow, and sensation.
-It also helps to prevent water loss from the body, which is essential for maintaining hydration and preventing dry skin.
+It helps prevent water loss from the body, which is essential for maintaining hydration and preventing dry skin.

 Why is it important to protect your skin barrier?